msprev/panzer/doc/README.md

 - `STYLEFULL` is a list of current style(s) including all parents, grandparents, etc.

-- `STYLEDEF` is a copy of all style definitions employed in document
+- `STYLEDEF` is a copy of all the style definitions employed in document

-- `RUNLIST` is a list of processes to run; it has the following structure:
+- `RUNLIST` is a list of processes in the run list; it has the following structure:

     ```